altwalker/altwalker/CONTRIBUTING.rst

 If you find yourself wishing for a feature that doesn't exist in AltWalker:

 - Ensure the enhancement was not already reported by searching all `issues`_.
-- Open an issue on our `issues list <issues>`_ and label it with the enhancement label.
+- Open an issue on our `issues`_ list and label it with the enhancement label.
 Be sure to include a clear description of the feature you would like to see, as much relevant information as possible:

   - Why you need it?
   - How should it work?